Prescribed temporary structures

 Applying for an occupancy permit

-An occupancy permit can be issued for a specific event or for state-wide use for a maximum of 5 years.
-Previously, the VBA issued state-wide occupancy permits for a maximum of 3 years; however, this has been increased to a maximum period of 5 years for convenience to applicants.
+An occupancy permit can now be issued for a specific event or for state-wide use for a maximum of 5 years.
+Previously, the VBA issued state-wide occupancy permits for a maximum of 3 years; however, this has been increased for the convenience of applicants.

 An application must use engineering principles to demonstrate that the structure does not pose a hazard to occupants or structures and people in the area.